 The problem with vomiting all the time and not being able to retain fluids is that you are becoming dehydrated to the point where it is a vicious cycle, the more dehydrated you are the more nauseated you get and throw up more.

-Your carrying around a miracle in progress, remember this when the going gets to overwhelming for you.
+Your carrying around a miracle in progress, remember this when the going gets too overwhelming for you.

-Pregnancy is a bit ruff but you can do this momma!
+Pregnancy is hard but you can do this momma!

 Pin this post to Pinterest for reference!!!